-Regarding our asset quality, total NPLs stood at 6.2% in September 2021 decreasing from the 7.1% peak in June 2021.
-The 6.2% was above the 5.1% average level of the consumer loans in the financial system but below the average 13.8% NPLs ratio for comparable consumer loans within the market we operate.
-As of September 2021, the financial institutions in Colombia maintained forbearance measures in place in the consumer loan portfolio, while only 0.07% of the managed loan portfolio of Credivalores was under any kind of forbearance.
-In terms of NPLs by product, payroll loans and credit cards stood at 4.0% and 8.6%, respectively.
+Regarding our asset quality, total NPLs stood at 5.8% in December 2021 decreasing from the 7.1% peak in June 2021.
+The 5.8% was above the 4.4% average level of the consumer loans in the financial system but below the average 11.5% NPLs ratio for comparable consumer loans within the market we operate.
+As of December 2021, the financial institutions in Colombia maintained forbearance measures in place in the consumer loan portfolio, while none of the managed loan portfolio of Credivalores was under any kind of forbearance.
+In terms of NPLs by product, payroll loans and credit cards stood at 3.6% and 8.1%, respectively.

-For 2021 we expect total NPLs to end the year between 6.5% and 7.0% maintaining last year's guidance.
+We met our target for NPLs in 2021 as we had stated that this ratio will end the year between 6.5% and 7.0%.
 The adjustments in the underwriting policies of the credit card business allowed us to increase origination while maintaining a concentration among clients with better credit profiles.
 We maintain strict underwriting policies in place to control further deterioration of our loan portfolio, including smaller credit lines and tighter underwriting policies on private agreements.
 In addition, we launched digital collection channels that have improved the recovery ratios and the performance of the loan portfolio in the early stages of delinquency.
 Finally, we developed new scoring models for collections and portfolio management.

-The more restrictive underwriting policies resulted in a 95% concentration of the payroll loan origination among pensioners and government officials and in a 91% concentration among new clients with better credit profiles, including prime and super prime segments, in the credit card business.
+The more restrictive underwriting policies resulted in a 95% concentration of the payroll loan origination among pensioners and government officials and in a 100% concentration among new clients in the prime and super prime segments for the credit card business.